nachoal/presentations/terminal_tips.md

 ## Outline
 1. Understanding the tools you use
 2. Useful development commands you will use A LOT
-3. Useful terminal plugins for Rails development
+3. Useful terminal plugins
-4. EXTRA!
+4. EXTRA 🔥

 ## Understanding the tools you use